 At the moment, I am involved in several research projects, both international and individual.
-Though I continue to expand my work from my PhD project on Ancient Greek counterfactuals to later stages of the history of Greek, I am also involved in projects showing the wider significance of the Greek data to general linguistics, such as typology (see 1), historical linguistics (see 2) and socio-pragmatics (see 3).
-At the same time, I have applied insights from these and related fields (e.g. historical sociolinguistics) to other linguistic phenomena from Ancient Greek, Latin or Indo-European languages more broadly (see publications).
+Though I continue to expand my work from my PhD project on Ancient Greek counterfactuals to later stages of the history of Greek, I am also involved in projects that illustrate the wider significance of the Greek data to general linguistics, such as typology (see 1), historical linguistics (see 2) and socio-pragmatics (see 3).
+At the same time, I have applied insights from these and related fields (e.g. historical sociolinguistics) to other linguistic phenomena from the history of Greek, Latin and Indo-European languages more broadly (see publications).

 Performative Patterns in the History of Greek - Postdoc Project

-In this project, funded by a research grant from the Scientific Research Foundation of Flanders from November 2023 to 2026, I will investigate the histories of performative patterns from Ancient into Post-Classical Greek (500 BCE - 600 CE) using a comprehensive corpus of literary and non-literary texts.
+In this project, funded by a research grant from the Scientific Research Foundation of Flanders from November 2023 to 2026, I am investigating the histories of performative patterns from Ancient into Post-Classical Greek (500 BCE - 600 CE), using a comprehensive corpus of literary and non-literary texts.

 (1) A Typology of Habituals, PI Kees Hengeveld (University of Amsterdam).
 We are devising a novel typology of habitual constructions across languages.
 I am contributing studies on habitual and generic constructions in Ancient Greek, extending my previously published work on these topics.